-Aldryhim, AY, Alomair, A, Alqhtani, M, Mahmoud, MA, Alshammari, TM, Pont, LG, Kamal, KM, Aljadhey, H, Mekonnen, AB, Alwhaibi, M, Balkhi, B & Alhawassi, TM 2019, 'Factors that facilitate reporting of adverse drug reactions by pharmacists in Saudi Arabia.', Expert opinion on drug safety, vol. 18, no. 8, pp. 745-752.View/Download from: UTS OPUS or Publisher's site
+Aldryhim, AY, Alomair, A, Alqhtani, M, Mahmoud, MA, Alshammari, TM, Pont, LG, Kamal, KM, Aljadhey, H, Mekonnen, AB, Alwhaibi, M, Balkhi, B & Alhawassi, TM 2019, 'Factors that facilitate reporting of adverse drug reactions by pharmacists in Saudi Arabia.', Expert opinion on drug safety, vol. 18, no. 8, pp. 745-752.View/Download from: Publisher's site

 Objectives: Adverse drug reactions (ADRs) are a pervasive global problem, and its management is integral to patient safety and healthcare quality.
 Pharmacists play a pivotal role in monitoring and reporting ADRs, which has a direct impact on patient care.
 The aim of this study was to identify potential factors that facilitate pharmacists in community and hospital settings to report ADRs.
 Methods: A cross-sectional, online survey using a validated questionnaire was administered to pharmacists working in community and hospital pharmacies in Saudi Arabia.
 Results: 1,717 community and 153 hospital pharmacists participated in this study.
 Only 10.2% and 26.8% of community and hospital pharmacists, respectively, admitted ever reporting an ADR.
 The most reported factors that may facilitate ADRs reporting have included ongoing improvements in therapeutic knowledge about ADRs, attending educational programs with continuous medical education credits, the seriousness of the experienced ADRs and accessibility to patients' medical profile.
 The impact of peers by seeing colleagues reporting ADRs and ADRs due to herbal or traditional medicine were the least important factors reported by pharmacists.
 Conclusion: The study identified factors that can effectively address the under-reporting of ADRs by pharmacists.
 A multi-stakeholder, multi-pronged approach of ADR reporting is needed to develop greater awareness of this issue among pharmacists.